HEP-KE/multiagent-client-demo/link_servers.md

-# Testing the hosted MCP servers from your favorite app
+# Testing the hosted MCP servers from your AI app

 Three MCP servers run on a server — you can talk to them from several AI apps **without installing anything**.